rsdoiel/antenna/planet.md

 ---

-## Next 24 hours 'crucial' in Israel-Iran war - Tánaiste
+## Harris in call with Jordanians amid repatriation efforts

 date: 2025-06-19, from: RTÉ News

-Tánaiste Simon Harris has warned that the next 24 to 48 hours will be crucial when it comes to avoiding any further escalation in the Israel-Iran conflict.
+Tánaiste and Minister for Foreign Affairs Simon Harris has held talks with the foreign affairs ministers of Saudi Arabia and Jordan over the "increasingly dangerous" situation unfolding in the Middle East.

 <br>